-WGT1000= WGT2013 2015/1000
+WGT1000=WGT2015\2017/1000

-In addition to using the sampling weight variable WGT2013_2015, researchers must use the design variables for the sampling stratum (SEST) and cluster (SECU) to obtain correct standard errors for their estimates.
-These values of SEST and SECU would be used regardless of whether the user is analyzing the 2 year files (with the 2 year file weights) or the combined 4 year file (with the 4 year case weights).
+In addition to using the sampling weight variable WGT2015\2017, researchers must use the design variables for the sampling stratum (SEST) and cluster (SECU) to obtain correct standard errors for their estimates.
+These values of SEST and SECU would be used regardless of whether the user is analyzing the two-year files (with the two-year file weight), the combined four-year file (with the four-year case weight), or the combined six-year file (with the six-year case weight).